 Cost of goods sold

-Gross Profit = Revenue – Cost of Goods Sold).
+Gross Profit = Revenue – Cost of Goods Sold

 Net income or net loss

-How to use the income statement
+How to prepare an income statement

-Income statement layout example
+Income statement example

-This is not intended as legal advice; for more information, please click here.
+This article has been updated from its original publish date of 11/11/2014.This is not intended as legal advice; for more information, please click here.